almgong/NDNOverWifiDirect/app/src/main/java/ag/ndn/ndnoverwifidirect/videosharing/README.md

-The videosharing package contains all logic and implementation needed to create a functional video media player and sharer.
+The videosharing package contains all logic and implementation needed to create a functional video media player and sharer running over NDN.
 Sharing here means being able to load and watch a video both locally and remotely on another device, roughly at the same time.

 No tested, concrete implementation of sync is expected, as that is another area of interest